Meet The Couple Giving Free Home Makeovers To People Who've Lost Everything

 When they registered CFA as a charity five years ago, the couple thought they’d be helping a few people a week, but things soon spiralled.
 They now have requests coming in to refurbish homes in London, Glasgow, Liverpool and Norfolk – however, with a small team of only nine volunteers, they aren’t able to travel that far.
 At the moment, they’re serving Bridgend County Borough.

-“The need is there,” he adds, but it’s simply impossible for them to help that many people out of a tiny church in the Welsh valley.
+“The need is there,” adds Julian, but it’s simply impossible for them to help that many people out of a tiny church in the Welsh valley.

 Since 2013, CFA has received 1,200 furniture donations, 90 of which have been full house clearances.
 “We have a 98% recycle rate,” Julian says proudly.
 “We save about 30 tonnes a year from going to landfill – and there’s only four of us doing the manual labour.”